bigmlcom/sampling/README.md

 If you did not know the class populations ahead of time, a similar sample could be done using `:rate`.
 Also, an item that doesn't satisfy any condition will be left out of the final sample.
-So `Iris-virginica` does not need to have it's own clause:
+So `Iris-virginica` does not need to have its own clause:

 ```clojure
 test> (def new-sample